quchen/cabal-install-bin/README.md

 HsColour  | 1.20        | hscolour-1.20.3
 Pandoc    | 1.13.2      | pandoc-1.13.2

-### Unsuccessful
+### Status unknown

+These programs were unsuccessfully built in the past, but due to multiple patches in the meantime they might work as intended now.
+I'll gladly take user reports on success or failure.

 Program   | package name  | Problem
 ----------|---------------|-----------------------------------------------------
-Alex      | alex-3.1.4    | Hardcodes certain paths in executable
+Alex      | alex-3.1.4    | (may work, needs testing)
-Happy     | happy-1.19.5  | Hardcodes certain paths in executable
+Happy     | happy-1.19.5  | (may work, needs testing)